 If this sounds like something you want to try, grab a piece of paper and pen (phone is okay too if you absolutely have to put pen to paper is always better!!), and let’s get to writing!

-It’s exactly how it sounds, you are dumping everything out of your brain and writing it onto paper.
+A Brain dump is exactly how it sounds.
+You are dumping everything out of your brain and writing it onto paper.
+Meaning, it is a great way to get all that clutter out of your head.
 It can be anything.
 Need to get gas?
+Worried about forgetting your dentist appointment?
 Is preschool tuition due?
 Does your partner need to take out the trash?
 Put away 5 loads of laundry?
 Write it ALL down, you want to get everything out of your head and on to paper.

 (I specifically love using these erasable gel ink pens, so I can erase errors as needed!)